Adèle Geras: Work

 Geras's first book was Tea at Mrs Manderby's, which was published in 1976.
 Her first full-length novel was The Girls in the Velvet Frame.
 She has written more than 95 books for children, young adults, and adults.
 Other works include Troy (shortlisted for the Whitbread Prize and Highly Commended for the Carnegie Medal) Ithaka, Happy Ever After (previously published as the Egerton Hall Trilogy), Silent Snow, Secret Snow, and A Thousand Yards of Sea.

 Her novels for adults include: Facing the Light, Hester's Story, Made in Heaven, and A Hidden Life.

-In December 2016 Geras appeared as a member of the team from St Hilda's College Oxford in the Christmas Special of BBC Two's University Challenge.
+In December 2020, Geras appeared as a member of the team from St Hilda's College Oxford in the Christmas Special of BBC Two's University Challenge.

 Awards

 Geras won two prizes in the United States, the Sydney Taylor Book Award for the My Grandmother's Stories and the National Jewish Book Award for Golden Windows.
 She has also won prizes for her poetry and was a joint winner of the Smith Doorstop Poetry Pamphlet Award, offered by the publisher of that name.
+She was elected a Fellow of the Royal Society of Literature in 2014.

 Personal life

-Geras' husband was the Marxist academic Norman Geras; they had two daughters, the novelist and poet Sophie Hannah, and Jenny, employed at Macmillan Publishers.
+Geras's husband was the Marxist academic Norman Geras; they had two daughters, the novelist and poet Sophie Hannah, and Jenny, employed at Macmillan Publishers.
 They married two brothers.